-Resource Persons: The faculty of resource persons will comprise technical experts and senior officials from regulatory authorities, SEACEN member banks, non-SEACEN member banks, international financial institutions, private sector banks and experience in monitoring bank soundness.
+- Resource Persons: The faculty of resource persons will comprise technical experts and senior officials from regulatory authorities, SEACEN member banks, non-SEACEN member banks, international financial institutions, private sector banks and SEACEN internal faculty. - Target Group: The Seminar targets bank supervisors with three or more years of practical experience in monitoring bank soundness.
 Experience in conducting stress testing and good grasp of Basel II Pillar 2 would be an added advantage.
 Officers involved in the regulation and policies department are also encouraged to attend this Course.